By Austin Nolen

 Another danger, Goldman says, is that police departments might not receive adequate information about the background of a problem officer.
 If Hulmes completes ARD, his record will be expunged and another police department may not be aware of his history.

 Pennsylvania’s police certification laws are relatively weak.
-A recent study of certification laws nationwide found that while 80% of states decertify officers based on conviction of a felony, fewer decertify officers based on misconduct without a conviction.
+A recent study of certification laws nationwide found that while 80% of states which responded to the survey could decertify officers based on conviction of a felony, fewer could decertify officers based on misconduct without a conviction.

 For instance, only half of the states would decertify an officer for illegal drug use and fewer than 40% decertify officers for conduct, such as perjury, that would amount to a felony if convicted.